Macrometacorp/docs/docs/cep/table/index.md

 ---
 sidebar_position: 1
-title: Table (Collection)
+title: Tables (Collections)
 ---

-A table is a stored version of an stream or a table of events.
+A _table_ is a stored version of an stream or a table of events.
 Its schema is defined in the _table definition_ that is similar to a stream definition.
 These events are stored in database.
 In Macrometa GDN, tables are called [collections](../../collections/index.md).

 ## Purpose